Kubernetes and Docker: What’s the difference?

 Which should you learn first, Docker or Kubernetes?

 If you’re planning to work with Kubernetes, you should probably get comfortable using Docker first.
-Using Docker will teach you the fundamentals of containers, like how to create an image, and how to run containers, and add storage and environment variables.
+Learning Docker will teach you the fundamentals of containers, like how to create an image, and how to run containers, and add storage and environment variables.

 Which should you adopt, Docker or Kubernetes?